Built for your voice. Designed for real life.

 Resonant Voice Therapy

 Resonant voice therapy, developed by Dr. Katherine Verdolini Abbott, focuses on producing voice with minimal effort and maximum vocal fold vibration.
-Research has shown it is effective for reducing vocal hyperfunction and improving voice quality in patients with muscle tension dysphonia and vocal nodules.
+Research has shown it is effective for reducing vocal hyperfunction and improving voice quality in patients with functional voice disorders and vocal nodules.

 Laryngeal Massage and Relaxation

-Circumlaryngeal massage and manual therapy techniques have been shown to reduce extrinsic laryngeal muscle tension and improve voice quality in patients with MTD.
+Circumlaryngeal massage and manual therapy techniques have been shown to reduce extrinsic laryngeal muscle tension and improve voice quality.
 Studies demonstrate immediate improvements in voice quality following manual therapy, with sustained benefits when combined with behavioural voice therapy.

 Breathing and Support

 Diaphragmatic breathing is a foundational component of voice therapy.
-Research consistently shows that improved breath support reduces the compensatory laryngeal tension that characterises MTD, leading to more efficient and sustainable voice production.
+Research consistently shows that improved breath support reduces compensatory laryngeal tension, leading to more efficient and sustainable voice production.

 Medical Disclaimer